dongzhuoyao/dongzhuoyao2401.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Final-year PhD, VISLab, University of Amsterdam, supervised by [Cees Snoek](https://www.ceessnoek.info/) and [Pascal Mettes](https://staff.fnwi.uva.nl/p.s.m.mettes/).
-Closely coorporated with [David W Zhang](https://davzha.netlify.app/),[Yuki Asano](https://yukimasano.github.io/).
+Closely coorporated with [David W Zhang](https://davzha.netlify.app/), [Yuki Asano](https://yukimasano.github.io/).

 Focused on introducing inductive bias into neural network to achieve data-efficiency by few-shot learning, generative model, etc. Have a conviction that generative modelling will be the future of discriminative modelling.